Shrishti-Bhasin/aws-devops-project-implementation/README.md

 ## Source Code Reference

-The base source code forthis project was forked and is available in my repository here : https://github.com/Shrishti-Bhasin/ultimate-devops-project-demo
+The base source code for this project was forked and is available in my repository here : https://github.com/Shrishti-Bhasin/ultimate-devops-project-demo

 All the screenshots and implementations in this repository refelct my personal hands-on work built upon the original source code.